Wluper/matilda/README.md

 [![Wluper](https://wluper.com/content/themes/main/static/gfx/wluperlogo.png)](https://wluper.com/)

-**What's new in V2.0:**
+**What's new in MATILDA:**
-1. Full support for more than one annotator
+1. Full support for more than one annotator and project management
 2. Database MongoDB for data delivery and consistency
 3. Production ready server with Gunicorn and nginx
+4. New annotation functions

 # LIDA: Lightweight Interactive Dialogue Annotator